gillcaleb/resume_blog/_posts/blog-part-1.md

 You'll notice here that I replacted port `80` with port `3000` as that is the one I intend to host the application on.

-A potential future improvement is setting up this commend as a systemd service that launches at device boot (that way if my pi ever crashed or powered down, I wouldn't have to manually kick off the process again)
+A potential future improvement is setting up this commend as a systemd service that launches at device boot (that way, if my pi ever crashed or powered down, I wouldn't have to manually kick off the process again).

 Check out [`Blog Part 2`](/posts/blog-part-2) if you're interested in getting an actual application up and running